-For a complete list of valid hardware related suboptions and combinations of suboptions, see the following information in the XL C/C++ Compiler Reference.
+For a complete list of valid hardware related suboptions and combinations of suboptions, see the following information in the XL C Compiler Reference.

-- Acceptable -qarch/-qtune combinations in the -qtune section. - The Specifying compiler options for architecture-specific compilation section.
-Related information in the XL C/C++ Compiler Reference
+- Acceptable -garch/-qtune combinations in -qtune

+- Specifying compiler options for architecture-specific compilation Related information in the XL C Compiler Reference

+- a -q32, -q64

-🔼 -qarch
+- 🔼 -qarch

-🔼 -qipa
+- 🔼 -qipa

+- -qcache

-Getting the most out of target machine options Using -qarch options
+Getting the most out of target machine options Using the -qarch option

 Use the -qarch compiler option to generate instructions that are optimized for a specific machine architecture.
-For example, if you want to generate an object code that contains instructions optimized for POWER8[®], you use -qarch=pwr8.
-If your application runs on the same machine on which you are compiling it, you can use the -qarch=auto option, which automatically detects the specific architecture of the compiling machine and generates code to take advantage of instructions available only on that machine (or on a system that supports the equivalent processor architecture).
+For example, if you want to generate an object code that contains instructions optimized for POWER8®, use -qarch=pwr8.
+If your application runs on the same machine on which you compile it, use the -qarch=auto option, which automatically detects the specific architecture of the compiling machine and generates code to take advantage of instructions available only on that machine (or on a system that supports the equivalent processor architecture).
 Otherwise, use the -qarch option to specify the smallest possible family of the machines that can run your code reasonably well.

 If you want to run your application on a system architecture that provides specific feature supports, you must specify a corresponding -qarch suboption to generate the object code for your system architecture.
-For example, if you want to deploy your application on a POWER7 $^{\text{\tiny IM}}$, POWER7 $^{\text{\tiny IM}}$, or POWER8 machine and to fully exploit VMX vector processing and large-page support, you must specify -qarch=pwr7 for POWER7 or POWER7+ and -qarch=pwr8 for POWER8 on your compiling machine.
+For example, if you want to deploy your application on a POWER7[®], POWER7+[TM], or POWER8 machine and to fully exploit VMX vector processing and large-page support, you must specify -qarch=pwr7 for POWER7 or POWER7+ and -qarch=pwr8 for POWER8 on your compiling machine.
 Specifying -qarch=auto or -qarch does not give you the support you want.
 However, if you deploy your application on both POWER7 and POWER8, you must make sure that -qarch is set to the lowest common architecture.
 This way your application will only contain instructions that are common to all processors the application is deployed on.
 In this example, the lowest common architecture is POWER7, so you must use -qarch=pwr7.
-For details about -qarch and its suboptions, see -qarch in the XL C/C++ Compiler Reference.
+For details about -qarch and its suboptions, see -qarch in the XL C Compiler Reference.
 For details about the corresponding system architectures each -qarch suboption supports, see the Features support in processor architectures table in -qarch.

-Using -qtune options
+Using the -qtune option